Connecting and Configuring Ceph RBD Using a Linux Client

 )

-In one case, systemd units were used on Debian 10 for some reason ceph-rbdmap.service
+In one case, systemd units were used on Debian 10, but for some reason ceph-rbdmap.service

 and Requires=